Title Loan Laws And Disclosures For Each State

 Mississippi

 The Title Pledge Act dictates what can and can’t happen in title loan lending.
-The maximum loan amount is $2,500, and the monthly cost limits are 25%.
-The term limits are 30 days, but this can be renewed for a 10% fee.
+As of 2025, the maximum loan amount is $2,500, and the monthly cost limits are 25%.
+Repayment terms are limited to 30 days, but this can be renewed for a 10% fee.

 If a borrower doesn’t repay a car title loan in Mississippi and the car is sold, the borrower gets 85% of the surplus.
-Additionally, the loan can’t be paid off with another title loan.
+The amount owed can’t be paid off with another title loan.

 Missouri

 Missouri permits car title loans under the state’s Title Loans Law.
-The maximum loan amount is $5,000, and the term limits are not less than 30 days.
-Renewals can happen, but at the third renewal, 10% of the loan has to be paid down.
+The maximum loan amount is $5,000, and while renewals can happen, at the third renewal, 10% of the loan has to be paid down.

 Montana

-A lender must be licensed by the state to provide title loans.
+The state must license a lender to provide title loans.
 There is a licensing fee, and each license must post a bond of $10,000 for each location.
 A title loan can have terms of 30 days, and then there can be renewals, but the borrower has to reduce their principal by at least 10% each time.

 Interest rates are limited to 25% for each 30-day loan portion of not more than $2,000.
 For loans over $2,000 but not over $4,000, the interest rate is capped at 18% for each 30 days.
 There’s a 10% rate cap for loans over $4,000.

-The title has to be clear in Montana, and the borrower can’t be threatened with a criminal process to collect on the loan.
+The title has to be clear of any lienholders in Montana, and the borrower can’t be threatened with a criminal process to collect on the loan.

 Nebraska

-Recently, a new law was signed into effect, amending the Nebraska Installment Law.
-Now, lenders providing $25,000 or less loans must be licensed.
+Recently, a new law was signed, amending the Nebraska Installment Law.
+Now, lenders providing loans of less than $25,000 must be licensed by the State.
 The legal limit for interest rates in Nebraska is 6% or 16% for contracts.
-If the state doesn’t license a lender, they cannot legally provide short-term loans.
+If the state doesn’t permit a lender, they cannot legally provide short-term loans.

 Nevada

 Title loans are permitted in Nevada, with the maximum amount up to the vehicle’s fair market value.
-There’s no cap on costs and interest rates, but additional fees can’t be.
+There’s no cap on costs and interest rates.
 The term limits are 30 days, with up to six renewals for a maximum of 210 days if conditions are met.

-Lenders can’t make criminal threats and must consider a borrower’s repayment ability before lending money.
-In Nevada, a borrower can provide the car’s title to the lender or add the lender as a lienholder to the title.
+Lenders can’t make criminal threats to collect a debt and must consider a borrower’s repayment ability before lending money.

 New Hampshire